 MariaDB documents EXPLAIN ANALYZE as outdated syntax.
 Current MariaDB releases use EXPLAIN EXTENDED for the extra plan column and SHOW WARNINGS note, then use ANALYZE for runtime statistics.

-Both servers support FORMAT=JSON, but the field names and nesting differ.
+Both servers support FORMAT=JSON, but the field names, nesting, and MySQL JSON schema version can differ.
 Use it to confirm which node is sorting, scanning, or applying predicates when the tabular plan feels too compressed.
 On MySQL, FORMAT=TREE is a shorter human-readable alternative when JSON is more detail than needed.

 mysql> EXPLAIN ANALYZE SELECT id, total FROM orders WHERE customer_id = 1 ORDER BY created_at DESC LIMIT 3; +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | EXPLAIN | +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ | -> LIMIT: 3 ROW(s) (cost=1.1 ROWS=3) (actual TIME=0.0968..0.0976 ROWS=3 loops=1) -> Sort: orders.created_at DESC, LIMIT INPUT TO 3 ROW(s) per chunk (cost=1.1 ROWS=6) (actual TIME=0.0962..0.0967 ROWS=3 loops=1) -> INDEX lookup ON orders USING idx_orders_customer_id (customer_id=1) (cost=1.1 ROWS=6) (actual TIME=0.0165..0.0231 ROWS=6 loops=1) | +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+ 1 ROW IN SET (0.01 sec)

-EXPLAIN ANALYZE executes the query and returns tree-format output.
-Run it during a quiet window or against a replica when the statement is expensive.
+EXPLAIN ANALYZE executes the query and returns tree output by default.
+Current MySQL can also return JSON analysis when @@explain_json_format_version is 2.
+Run any execution-time plan during a quiet window or against a replica when the statement is expensive.

 MariaDB [appdb]> ANALYZE SELECT id, total FROM orders WHERE customer_id = 1 ORDER BY created_at DESC LIMIT 3; +------+-------------+--------+------+------------------------+------------------------+---------+-------+------+--------+----------+------------+-----------------------------+ | id | select_type | TABLE | TYPE | possible_keys | KEY | key_len | REF | ROWS | r_rows | filtered | r_filtered | Extra | +------+-------------+--------+------+------------------------+------------------------+---------+-------+------+--------+----------+------------+-----------------------------+ | 1 | SIMPLE | orders | REF | idx_orders_customer_id | idx_orders_customer_id | 4 | const | 6 | 3.00 | 100.00 | 100.00 | USING WHERE; USING filesort | +------+-------------+--------+------+------------------------+------------------------+---------+-------+------+--------+----------+------------+-----------------------------+ 1 ROW IN SET (0.00 sec)